laplacetw/HoloDDer/README.md

 # HoloDDer
-A Google App Script tool for everyone who loves Hololive.
+A Google Apps Script tool for everyone who loves Hololive.

 ### Setting
 1. Create a new App Script project on Google Drive